What are the Difference Between Porcelain and Ceramic Cookware?

 Heat endurance

-Incredibly, porcelain cookware can endure the heat up to 350 degrees F. But Ceramic cookware can endure only 250 degrees on average.
+Incredibly, porcelain cookware can endure heat up to 350 degrees F. But Ceramic cookware can endure only 250 degrees on average.

-The ceramic convenient part is; your food will never burn in the high-level temperature whereas high heat burns the food in Porcelain cookware.
+The ceramic convenient part is; that your food will never burn in the high-level temperature whereas high heat burns the food in Porcelain cookware.

 Price

-A ceramic cookware whole set could cost you $80 to $120 approximately.
+A ceramic cookware set could cost you $80 to $120 approximately.
 On the other hand, for a porcelain cookware set, you have to spend $120 to $180 on average.

 Easy cleaning